christyr1q/christyr1q.github.io/src/posts/whirlyglobe-3-4.md

 Catalyst is kind of slow on the older macs, but I'm told it's really good on the new ones.
 So that's interesting.
 The toolkit runs well and the only thing missing is better gestures for the mouse and keyboard.

 I look forward to the flood of WhirlyGlobe-Maply iOS/Mac apps.

+As always, if you have concerns feel free to add them to the github Issues and/or pay us.